US and Mexico flags beside a car representing cross-border vehicle import

 Vehicle Age and Compliance

-The older the vehicle, the more complex the import can become.
-Vehicles manufactured before 1997 might have more difficulty meeting current EPA emission standards without significant modification.
-Similarly, older safety features might not align with current FMVSS requirements.
+The older the vehicle, the more complex the import can become — unless it clears the 21-year EPA or 25-year DOT exemptions covered above.
+Vehicles manufactured before 1997 might have more difficulty meeting current EPA emission standards without significant modification, and older safety features might not align with current FMVSS requirements.
 If you are considering an older or classic car, research its specific compliance needs thoroughly.

 Modification Costs